mureytasroc/trintheremin-public/Example Code/README.md

    - Label all components used for input/output.

 2. Examine the code contained in *TrinThereminExampleCode.ino*.
 This is the code that controls the behavior of the TrinTheremin.
 It is written in the Arduino programming language because the TrinTheremin essentially embeds an Arduino Micron into a custom circuit board.
-   - Label each component on yur hand-drawn diagram with both the pin number and identifier name given to it in *TrinThereminExampleCode.ino*
+   - Label each component on your hand-drawn diagram with both the pin number and identifier name given to it in *TrinThereminExampleCode.ino*

 3.